It is important that you provide us with the required employment evidence for each employment position listed in your application form.

 View Employment Reference for Self-Employment template.

-If you are self-employed, you are advised to provide evidence of sole trading such as your business registration details and official statements issued by your (registered) Accountants and/ or Legal teams.
+If you are self-employed, you are advised to provide evidence such as your sole trader or business registration details and official statements issued by your (registered) Accountants and/ or Legal teams.
 The statement from your accountant or solicitor must include the accountant's or solicitor's letterhead, your full name, how long you have been continuously engaged in the business, the nature of the business and the signature of the accountant or solicitor.

 View List of Managerial Occupations requiring Organisational Chart.